hmoragrega/after/README.md

 // "Duration" returns a time.Duration object with the equivalent of the input anHour, err := parser.Duration("1 hour")

-// "SinceNow" returns a time.Time object that represents the current point in time plus the specified input inTenMinutes, err := parser.SinceNow("10 minutes")
+// SinceNow returns a time.Time object that represents the current point in time plus (or minus) the specified duration inTenMinutes, err := parser.SinceNow("10 minutes")

 // "Since" returns a time.Time object that represents the given point in time plus the specified input